lovelysystems/lovely-gradle-plugin/README.md

 * `buildDockerImage` - Builds a Docker image and tags it with current version and dev
 * `pushDockerImage` - Pushes the Docker image to the registry
 * `pushDockerDevImage` - Pushes the Docker image to the registry and tag it as `dev`

+### How to release/publish a new version?

+The following described steps explain how to release a new version your project:

+1. You are on the default branch or a release branch
+2. The latest changelog entry is updated with a valid (e.g. 1.0.0) version number
+3. There are no uncommitted changes and everything is pushed to the remote
+4. Create a new tag with the `./gradlew createTag` task
+5. Run `./gradlew pushDockerImage` to build a docker image and push it to the registry

 ## Python Project